icopy-site/awesome/docs/awesome/awesome-angular.md

 * [ng new command generator](https://ng.gridatek.com/) - Generate optimized `ng new` commands.
 * [svger-cli](https://github.com/faezemohades/svger-cli) - A lightweight CLI that transforms SVGs into optimized Angular components with zero dependencies.
 * [tailwind-init-cli](https://github.com/ImLeoNova/tailwind-init-cli) - A one-command setup tool for Tailwind CSS in Angular, React, or Next.js projects!
+* [fanstack](https://github.com/PrestomediaLLC/fanstack) - A lightweight CLI and architecture that automatically watches your Firebase functions and generates a strictly typed Angular service.

 ### Deployment